asong007/ebaocloud-li-docs-guide/content/code_structure.md

 updated: 2017-07-15
 comments:	true
 ---
+To understand the source code, you need to understand the code structure frist.
+Here are several key folds:
 ### Root /
 When you finish the [enviroement setup](./setup.html), you should see below code in your project fold.
 ```bash